 Anime is no stranger to incest.
 It’s…odd, but true.
 This is anything from heavy incestuous overtones like Shugo and Rena from .Hack//Twilight to downright blatant incest like Yuka and Kouta from Elfen Lied.
 The difference here is that the incest angle is usually shooed away a bit by saying they’re not fully blood related or they didn’t grow up together.
 Still icky, but toned down because of technicalities.
 However, there might be more to at least the second excuse than merely toning down the ick factor.

 Incest is taboo for several reasons.
-It has a high chance of birth defects, religions usually don’t tolerate it and we’ve all been taught throughout our lives that it’s simply not accepted in society.
+It creates a high chance of birth defects, religions usually don’t tolerate it, and we’ve all been taught throughout our lives that it’s simply not accepted in society.
 For the most part, we accept this just fine because people don’t usually have sexual or romantic attractions to people they’re related to.
 Some of this may be contributed to something called the Westermarck Effect or reverse sexual imprinting.

 The Westermarck effect is a psychological theory that suggests that people may become desensitized to sexual attraction to people of the opposite sex if they spend prolonged periods of time with that person as a young child, supposedly from the ages of birth to six years.

 People who are related yet don’t grow up alongside each other and meet later in life may experience something called genetic sexual attraction or GSA.
 GSA occurs when relatives who didn’t spend much, if any, time together as children actually experience high levels of sexual attraction due to their similar facial features and possibly similar interests and experiences.
 I believe this may be one of the reasons why the go-to incest angles for anime and even some western shows is usually the cousin.
 Just far enough apart genetically to avoid some of the ick factor while also removing most of the childhood aspect from the picture.